 In February 2019, the U.S. Department of Energy announced its plans to build a Versatile Test Reactor, or VTR.
 Due to the very high neutron flux provided by VTR, the irradiation time for testing materials can be reduced by an order of magnitude compared to what is currently available today.

-This capability will help accelerate the testing of advanced nuclear fuels, materials, instrumentation, and sensors.
-It will also allow DOE to modernize its essential nuclear energy research and development infrastructure, and conduct crucial advanced technology and materials testing necessary to re-energize the U.S. nuclear energy industry.
+This capability will help accelerate the development of advanced nuclear fuels, materials, instrumentation, and sensors.
+It will also allow DOE to modernize its essential nuclear energy research and development infrastructure and conduct crucial advanced technology and materials testing necessary to re-energize the U.S. nuclear energy industry.
 Such capabilities are necessary to reestablish the United States as a global leader in nuclear science and innovation while helping the us reach net-zero carbon emissions by 2050.
 An important step to achieving this goal is building the VTR in a manner that is protective of the public and the environment.
 To that end, the Department has published the Final VTR Environmental Impact Statement (Final VTR EIS) (DOE/EIS-0542).

 The project is being led by Idaho National Laboratory in partnership with five national laboratories (Argonne, Los Alamos, Oak Ridge, Pacific Northwest, and Savannah River) and includes a host of industry and university partners.